TalhaRajput501/linux-terminal/readme.md

 cp starship.toml ~/.config/starship.toml
 ```

 **Note:** Make sure you've cloned this repository first, or download the `starship.toml` file directly.
+And you can also check `starship.sample.toml` starship file which has more icons and different color.

 ---